 Spending time in a classroom is the ideal way to strengthen your application for teacher training.
 School experience gives you the chance to watch lessons and see for yourself what it’s really like to be a teacher – and allows you to draw on your own examples in your application and interview.
 See here for more information.

 Subject Knowledge Enhancement (SKE)

 Don't hold back from applying for teacher training in Biology, Geography, Maths, Physics, Chemistry, Computing, Design and Technology, or MFL because of your subject knowledge.
 You may still be able to train to teach these subjects (and be eligible for the bursaries they attract) by building up or refreshing your existing knowledge with a subject knowledge enhancement (SKE) programme.

-It is important that you are able to travel as placements will be in Alliance schools within Greater Manchester, and trainees may also have joint professional development sessions in Alliance schools.
+It is important that you are able to travel as B placements will be in schools within Greater Manchester, and trainees may also have joint professional development sessions in partner schools.
 Placements will be in schools of contrasting natures and you will have the opportunity to benefit from first-class professional development.

 During the Autumn and Summer Term you will be on placement at your base school.
 During the Spring Term you will be on placement in a different school within our alliance.
 You will also gain 6th Form, Primary and Secondary experience.